-Dr. Signe Preuschoft, FOUR PAWS primatologist
+Dr Signe Preuschoft, FOUR PAWS primatologist

-A school for these endangered species
+A school for these endangered apes

-Where in Borneo is the Forest School?
+Where in Borneo is the ORANGUTAN FOREST SCHOOL?

 Why do orangutans need to be protected?

-With the support of Jejak Pulang, FOUR PAWS helps these young animals through expert care and individualised rehabilitation, in order to give them a second chance to return to where they belong- the rainforest.
+By supporting Yayasan Jejak Pulang, FOUR PAWS helps these young animals through expert care and individualised rehabilitation, in order to give them a second chance to return to where they belong- the rainforest.
 Bornean orangutans are listed as critically endangered on the IUCN Red List.
 We should not forget how similar orangutans and humans are, a fact which makes their survival even more salient for us.